BFrazToInfAndBeyond/MEAN-Yelp-Uber/README.md

 # MEAN-Yelp-Uber
-A MEAN application that integrate Yelp and Uber
+A MEAN application that integrates Yelp and Uber